Spiritdude/Print3r/README.md

 ## Introduction

-**Print3r** is a command-line tool (without GUI) to print 3d parts (.gcode, .stl, .scad) to 3d printers, utilizing a slicer of your choice (Slic3r, Slic3r PE, PrusaSlicer, CuraEngine (3.5.0), CuraEngine4 (4.2.0 or later) , CuraEngine-Legacy).
+**Print3r** is a command-line tool (without GUI) to print 3d parts (.gcode, .stl, .amf, .3mf, .obj, .off, .scad, .sscad, etc) to 3d printers, utilizing a slicer of your choice (Slic3r, Slic3r PE, PrusaSlicer, SuperSlicer, CuraEngine 3.x, CuraEngine 4.x, Cura 15.04 and a few more).

 ### Examples
 ```